Diggory/AppConfig/README.md

 ---

 > [!NOTE]
-> Fill this section out with examples as per below…

-- Add example where an existing config file exists
-- Add example where an existing config file doesn't exist, but a default config file exists
-- Add example where neither an existing config file exists nor a default config file exists.
-In this case we make defaults in code.

-As this repo is public, I should _probably_ learn how to do tests…
+> As this repo is public, I should _probably_ learn how to do tests…

 ---